 Woburn and State Police arrested Baez-Cruz on Thursday night.
 Both Boston Police and Boston Housing Police assisted in the arrest, according to a statement released by Middlesex County District Attorney Gerry Leone.
 At the time of the arrest, Baez-Cruz was charged with armed robbery and assault with intent to murder.

 Another suspect, Antonio Matos, 25, of Boston, was shot by police during an intense manhunt after the late-morning robbery and shooting.
-Matos was charged with two counts each of armed robbery and assault with intent to murder.
+Matos was .
 He remains in a coma and his arraignment has been postponed until he is well enough to appear in court.

 Police say they believe Matos is the one who shot DeNapoli.